Cochrane, Alberta: Geography

 Cochrane is also a small industrial centre.
 Major industries include lumber, construction, retail, and agriculture (ranching).
 It is notable as being one of very few communities in Canada with no business tax.

 The hill is also a popular training ground for cyclists from the area, who take advantage of its 7% grade and 3.5 km distance.

+Vegetation in the Cochrane area is mostly a complex of grassland and aspen groves.
+Mixed forest, with white spruce most conspicuous, covers north-facing slopes and part of the Bow River valley.

 Neighbourhoods

 The following neighbourhoods are located within Cochrane.